I, DANIEL BLAKE

-Set and shot in Humboldt, California, The Love Witch is the product of a singular vision, that of writer, director, producer, costume designer, editor, production designer, composer, set designer and decorator and art director Anna Biller.
-Biller’s approach to The Love Witch is a sendup of ’60s pulp novels and Technicolor melodramas and that in itself places the movie firmly in the grasp of cult fans and midnight moviegoers.
-The story is schlocky, the performances are intentionally bland or forced and the jokes are, unfortunately, few and far between; but that is exactly what The Love Witch is meant to be.
-Enjoying The Love Witch means getting the joke, appreciating the joke and being in on the joke all at the same time.
+Set and shot in Humboldt, California, The Love Witch is the product of a singular vision, that of writer, director, producer, costume designer, editor, production designer, composer, set designer and decorator, and art director Anna Biller.
+Biller’s approach to The Love Witch is a sendup of ’60s pulp novels and Technicolor melodramas, and that in itself places the movie firmly in the grasp of cult fans and midnight moviegoers.
+The story is schlocky, the performances are intentionally bland or forced, and the jokes are, unfortunately, few and far between; but that is what The Love Witch is meant to be.
+Enjoying The Love Witch means getting the joke, appreciating the joke, and being in on the joke all at the same time.

 Following the loss of his only student and the death of his dog, Winfried (Peter Simonischek) decides to visit his daughter, Ines (Sandra Hüller), currently stationed in Bucharest for work.
 But the last thing Ines wants to do is babysit her father.
-She is a mid-level executive in a consulting firm and work has robbed her of any sense of life, happiness and perspective.
+She is a mid-level executive in a consulting firm, and her work has robbed her of any sense of life, happiness, and perspective.

 Though Winfried tries, he cannot bridge the chasm between himself and Ines.
 Enter Toni Erdmann, Winfried in a terrible wig and fake teeth.
-He claims to be the life coach for Ines’s CEO and manages to charm his way into Ines’s various social situation, forcing Ines well outside her comfort zone and into a series of hilarious set pieces.
+He claims to be the life coach for Ines’s CEO and manages to charm his way into Ines’s various social situations, forcing Ines well outside her comfort zone and into a series of hilarious set-pieces.